kallenhager/metacritic_scraper/README.md

 # metacritic_scraper

-I scraped this data intending to answer the following questions for PC games:
+I scraped critic scores from Metacritic to answer the following questions:

 * **Do metacritic scores correlate with sales?**
     * Should a videogame publisher/developer pay attention to critic reviews?